Knee arthroscopy (keyhole surgery)

 - Infection (less than 1%): the wound site may become red, hot and painful and the surgical incisions may discharge fluid.
 The infection is usually treated with antibiotics but can require a repeat arthroscopy for knee washout, which helps in settling of the infection.

-- Failure of symptoms to settle: in case of pre-existing arthritis or damage to the bearing surface of the knee the pain may not settle down completely following arthroscopy and may need further knee surgery, the nature of which can be indicated by the findings during arthroscopy.
+- Failure of symptoms to settle: in case of pre-existing arthritis or damage to the bearing cartilage of the knee the pain may not settle down completely following arthroscopy and may need further knee surgery, the nature of which can be indicated by the findings during arthroscopy.